-Organizations requesting a mentor will apply between July 1-Aug.
-25. They will then be assigned a mentor for a 10 month period.
-This allows the organization and mentor to form a relationship and to have to assess and prioritize projects.
+Organizations requesting a mentor will apply during the open application period between July-Aug.
+They will then be assigned a mentor for a 10 month period.
+This allows the organization and mentor to form a relationship and to have time to assess and prioritize projects.

-We take in consideration the following when matching organization's with a mentor:
+We take into consideration the following when matching organization's with a mentor:

 Cost of Participating: FREE